a11yproject/a11yproject.com/src/spotlight/alex-chen.md

 ## What is your day job?

-By day, I’m a product designer at a custom software agency called TXI (we’re currently going through a re-brand, so you may know us as [Table XI](https://www.tablexi.com/)).
+By day, I’m a product designer at a custom software agency called [Table XI](https://www.tablexi.com/).
 I work with integrated teams to deliver software in a number of different industries, such as automotive, healthcare, and non-profit.
 In general, I’m passionate about designing technology that provides value to people, that is accessible and intuitive, and that does not perpetuate oppression or harm.

 I’ve worked in the tech industry for about 7 years and I arrived at my focus on usability and accessibility about halfway through that journey.
 I have lived experience as a trans person part of a Chinese immigrant family, so I’ve always been interested in the concept of inclusive design.
 However, I wasn’t actively engaging or acting on it beyond a surface level interest.